 If you are just starting out learning to read the Tarot cards, you may feel that throwing other oracles into the mix might complicate things unnecessarily.
-I propose a different perspective for starting out reading with mixed oracles and that is to see it as an exercise in reading the Tarot cards intuitively – just as you would with many other oracles.
+I propose a different perspective for starting out reading with mixed oracles.
+And that is to see it as an exercise in reading the Tarot cards intuitively.
+Just as you would with many other oracles.

-2) Try a 3 card Mind-Body-Spirit spread, where the Spirit card is chosen from an Angel Oracle.
+2) Try a 3-card Mind-Body-Spirit spread, where the Spirit card is chosen from an Angel Oracle.

-3) Do a 3 card Issue+Do/Don’t spread with the Oracle as the Issue card and a Tarot card each for Do & Don’t. (see picture at top of post)
+3) Do a 3-card Issue+Do/Don’t spread with the Oracle as the Issue card and a Tarot card each for Do & Don’t. (see picture at top of post)

-6) Pull three cards for a relationship you would like some insight into: one for you, one for the other person and one for the dynamic you are creating.
+6) Pull three cards for a relationship you would like some insight into.
+One for you, one for the other person and one for the dynamic you are creating.
 Pull an additional oracle card or rune for spiritual guidance about the nature of the relationship.

 7) Randomly draw one card for each of the chakras.
 This will show you how they are currently functioning.
 Next, lay one oracle card out next to each of the Tarot cards.
 This will help you see how to improve the function of the corresponding chakra.

 Trust is everything

 These are some ideas to get you started on fearlessly and intuitively reading with mixed oracles.
 The trick is to ground and centre before you begin.
 Write your question down and then carefully note down cards drawn as well as any messages that are coming through.
 Trust the guidance you receive and cement that trust by taking action guided by the advice.